grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 Connection to 192.168.1.9 64100 port [udp/*] succeeded!
 ```

-Furthermore it seems like all the TCP requests (I'll handle the UDP one's later), especially the one's that contain JSON are all prefixed with 8 bytes.
-Now my question is: does it really matter what bytes are being set there?
-So, firstly I'm making a test request by writing these bytes to a file called `test_request`:
+Furthermore, it seems like all the TCP requests (I'll handle the UDP one's later in another article), especially the one's that contain JSON, are all prefixed with 8 bytes.
+Now, my question is: does it really matter what bytes are being set there?
+To test this out, I'm making a test request by writing these bytes to a file called `test_request`:

 ```
         {"message":"get-configuration","addressbooks":"none","message-type":"request","message-id":2}
 ```

-The 8-whitespaces are intentional.
+The 8 white spaces are intentional.
 Then I do:

 ```
 netcat -v 192.168.1.9 64100 < test_request